 Mongo Gill Hole is an unjustly neglected cave which sees a few visits a year from long-standing friends, but tends to be ignored by the rest of the caving fraternity.
 This is unfortunate, as not only does it have a wonderfully evocative name, it also offer a fine afternoon's entertainment with a wide variety of fascinating passages and a host of excellent formations.
 It does have a reputation for being difficult to find your way through, with one account claiming that it took 45 minutes to find the way on from the bottom of the entrance shaft, but this is one of only two or three places on the main route where it is possible to flounder.

 Mongo Gill is the upstream end of the Stump Cross Caverns system, and has three entrances.
 South Entrance which requires no tackle, but is normally blocked; the nearby North Shaft which is located close to the stream sink; and Shockle Shaft which lies midway between North Shaft and Stump Cross.
-The classic trip is an exchange between Shockle Shaft and North Shaft, but two factors militate against this as a trip of preference.
-Firstly, there is only 40 minutes of caving between the two, and secondly, although Shockle Shaft is a pleasant mine shaft, it is immediately succeeded by a gungy section of passage which will inevitable result in a filthy rope.
+The classic trip is an exchange between Shockle Shaft and North Shaft, but there is only 40 minutes of caving between the two.

 The following trip enters the system through North Shaft, visits the main features of the cave including getting to within a few metres of the base of Shockle Shaft, and then returns the same way.
 It should take a leisurely four hours, and knee pads are recommended.

-North Shaft can be descended using SRT (rigging guide), and has a couple of permanent bolts at the top.
-A cunning deviaton from a piece of cord threaded through the concrete base keeps the rope away from the manhole entrance and the walls.
+North Shaft can be descended using SRT (rigging guide), and has a couple of permanent hangers at the top.
+A cunning deviaton from a piece of cord threaded through the concrete base keeps the rope away from the manhole entrance.
 The initial landing is on a large ledge.
 The last few metres can be free-climbed, but the rope can be re-belayed from a sling threaded through a hidden eye-hole to assist.
 Once down, SRT gear can be discarded.

 The way on can be difficult to find.
 Follow the near wall to the north (facing the rope, to the right).
 This leads to a drop into a descending passage.
 Follow this straight on through a small chamber into an ascending passage for a few metres to where it looks as if it is going to choke.
 Keep going, however, and an ascent up sloping bedrock will be found at the end on the right.
 This leads up to a T-junction with low beddings going off to the left and to the right.
 Go left.
 It is marked by a wriggle round a couple of boulders.
 This is Lookstone Level, and you are now on your way.